cbuchart/cbuchart.github.io/README.md

 - High proficiency with Qt and Boost.
 Other high level APIs with experience include VTK, .Net, MFC, Poco.
 - Wide experience designing and developing user interfaces for desktop applications (mainly in Qt).
 - Wide experience in the development of graphic engines and visualization tools.
-- Wide experience in parallel architectures using multi-threading designs (C++11-17, Qt, pthreads, Boost) as well as with GPGPU technologies such as CUDA.
+- Wide experience in parallel architectures using multi-threading designs (C++11-17, Qt, pthreads, Boost).
-- Wide experience with Docker, CI in GitLab and CMake.
+- Experience with Docker, CI in GitLab and CMake.
 - Experience with web technologies such as JavaScript, jQuery, HTML 5, CSS 3 and PHP.
 - Wide past experience with OpenGL and shading languages (GLSL, Cg).
+- Wide past experience with with GPGPU technologies such as CUDA.
 - Past experience with mobile frameworks: Cocoa Touch, Android SDK.

 ## 🔬Research interests